hellmarbecker/blog/_posts/2022-01-25-partitioning-in-druid-part-3-multi-dimension-range-partitioning.markdown

 - Multi dimension partitioning is new and will (likely) be part of the next Druid release.
 - It gives you benefits if you have frequent query patterns that use the same subset of columns for filtering and grouping.
-- Like hash partitioning, multi dimensiion partitioning can ensure uniform segment sizes.
+- Like hash partitioning, multi dimension partitioning can ensure uniform segment sizes.

 ---